mattwarren/mattwarren.github.io/_posts/2020-03-03-Analysing-.NET-Runtime-Startup-with-Flamegraphs.md

 2. Change 'GroupPats' to one of the following for a better flame graph:
    1. [group module entries]  &#123;%&#125;!=>module $1
    2. [group class entries]   &#123;%!*&#125;.%(=>class $1;&#123;%!\*&#125;::=>class $1
-3. Change 'Fold%' to a higher number, maybe 3%, so get rid of thin bars (any higher and you start to loose information)
+3. Change 'Fold%' to a higher number, maybe 3%, to get rid of any *thin* bars (any higher and you start to loose information)
-4. You can also change 'FoldPats' to 'ntoskrnl!%ServiceCopyEnd;ntdll!Ldr\*;ntdll!??_Ldrp\*' to filter out some of the OS process-launch code

 [![Flamegraph]({{ base }}/images/2020/03/PerfView - Flamegraph.png)](({{ base }}/images/2020/03/PerfView - Flamegraph.png))

-Now, at this point I actually recommend exporting the PerfView data into a format that can be loaded into https://speedscope.app/ as it gives you a *much* better experience.
+Now, at this point I actually recommend exporting the PerfView data into a format that can be loaded into [https://speedscope.app/](https://speedscope.app/) as it gives you a *much* better experience.
 To do this click **File** -> **Save View As** and then in the 'Save as type' box select **Speed Scope Format**.
 Once that's done you can 'browse' that file at [speedscope.app](https://www.speedscope.app/), or if you want you can just take a look at one [I've already created](https://www.speedscope.app/#profileURL=https%3A%2F%2Fmattwarren.org%2Fdata%2F2020%2F03%2Fflamegraph.speedscope.json).

 **Note:** If you've never encountered '**flamegraphs**' before, I really recommend reading this excellent explanation by [Julia Evans](https://twitter.com/b0rk):